Energy

 To minimise running costs, intelligent slim-line electric night storage heaters were installed.
 I used a computer model to compare the heat loss of the previous home to the new bungalow to determine where energy savings could be made using the right materials during construction.
 The end result was that a three-phase electricity supply was avoided, and only small storage heaters were needed in each room.

-In 2019, with the availability of affordable and highly efficient air-airconcondsourced heat pumps, we removed the night storage heaters and installed a pair of highly energy-efficient air-sourced heat pumps that have resulted in significant running cost savings.
+airconcondIn 2019, with the availability of affordable and highly efficient air-sourced heat pumps, we removed the night storage heaters and installed a pair of highly energy-efficient air-sourced heat pumps that have resulted in significant running cost savings.
+These heat pumps do not use radiators, so we recovered valuable space that the storage heaters had used.

 On the left is a 7.5kW condenser that drives three air-con outlets inside the bungalow; this system provides heating in the winter and cooling in the summer.